 - Readability Score: The readability score indicates how easy your content is to read in relevance to school reading levels.
 While sounding highly knowledgeable and studious sometimes sounds like a good idea for credibility, being difficult to read does not help with your ranking and may hinder your non-profit website from being shareable on social media.
 Short, concise sentences are key here.

-- Friendly Content and Layout: Even the best content must be presented in a way that it can easily be digested.
+- Friendly Content and Layout: Even the best content must be presented in a way that can easily be digested.
 Some friendlier factors include using shorter sentences, frequent paragraph breaks, use of white space, and images to help make your content more appealing to read.

-4. Focus on Internal & External Linking
+SEO for Nonprofits Strategy #4: Focus on Internal Linking

 Internal linking is a link that leads to other pages within your website.
 It allows visitors to explore your website further and to increase traffic on your pages throughout your website.
-Here you are strategically sending readers to more information that further answers their query.
+Here, you are strategically sending readers to more information that further answers their query.
 For example, a private school website may have a website page that discusses admissions requirements.
-On this page, the school can include internal links that refer readers to tuition and fees as well as school curriculum.
+On this page, the school can include internal links that refer readers to tuition and fees as well as the school curriculum.
 These are related content pieces that require their own website page.

 Internal linking is great, as it allows you to point users to the content you wish to highlight.
 And here is the key – you have complete control over this kind of link.
 You send readers to your most important pages.

 External linking is a link that comes to your website from another website.
 The more websites that link to your website, the more important and authoritative your content is regarded.
-So reach out to other local non-profits and see if they can link to your website.
+So reach out to other local nonprofits and see if they can link to your website.
 Research directories and local SEO opportunities as well.

 You may also wish to practice external linking to other websites.
 External linking to other sites can certainly work towards your advantage when approached strategically.
-It is important to link to credible websites only, as the credibility of these links affect the trustworthiness of your own website.
+It is important to link to credible websites only, as the credibility of these links affects the trustworthiness of your own website.